 Many beauty products contain small amounts of chemicals, including EDCs and lead.
 James recommends starting with the products that are used the most often and on the biggest areas such as moisturizers, sunscreen, and shampoos.
 Many people are surprised to hear the U.S. Food and Drug Administration does not require safety testing for personal care and cosmetic products, so it’s up to the consumer to check labels.
-The EWG Skin Deep Cosmetics Database is a great resource for researching ingredients as are apps such as Think Dirty, which let you check on the go.

 Replace plastic bottles with stainless steel or glass.
 The dangers of BPA are well known, but the plastics used to replace it (like bisphenol S aka BPS) are also thought to contain EDCs, according to the EWG and James.
 Never heat food in the microwave in plastic as this can lead to chemicals such as phthalates leaching into it, and replace non-stick cookware as these are made with PFCs.